 The daily and weekly newspapers published in 2015 are significantly different from the straight news and plain gray pages of past decades.
 (There’s even color on the front page of The New York Times!)
 One thing that hasn’t changed, however, is newspapers’ need for freelancers to help fill their pages.

 But not just any freelancers.
 To get your byline thrown onto porches all around town, you must understand how newspapers have changed in the 2000s and how those changes affect the way you must write for them.
-You can also try blogging in order to make money, which is the main topic of IHelpYouBlog.com.
+You can also try blogging for fun, or in order to make money, which is the main topic of IHelpYouBlog.com.

 What’s New in Newspapers